torchello/rubix-ml-server-docker/README.md

 ```

 ### Ingress and basic authentication
-Apparently, when using the server behind the NGINX Ingress Controller, if you want to use `BasicAuthenticator` you also need to
+When using the server behind the NGINX Ingress Controller with `BasicAuthenticator` enabled you need to
-configure Ingress authentication via annotations as described [here](https://kubernetes.github.io/ingress-nginx/examples/auth/basic/).
+configure `External Basic Authentication` as described [here](https://kubernetes.github.io/ingress-nginx/examples/auth/external-auth/)
-Please let us know if you know how to enable basic authentication without adjusting Ingress config.
+(point `nginx.ingress.kubernetes.io/auth-url` to your server's web UI).

 ## Support
 Feel free to provide feedback or ask questions in the [RubixML Telegram channel](https://t.me/RubixML).